benjamin-glitsos/gcal-launchpad/README.md

 To pass the initial state from the server to the client we pass it as a prop called `initialState` so then it's available when the client takes over.

 The trick here for supporting universal redux is to separate the cases for the client and the server.
-When we are on the server we want to create a new store every time, otherwise different users data will be mixed up.
-If we are in the client we want to use always the same store.
-That's what we accomplish on `store.js`
+When we are on the server we want to create a new state every time, otherwise different users data will be mixed up.
+If we are in the client we want to use always the same state.
+That's what we accomplish on `state.js`

 The clock, under `components/Clock.js`, has access to the state using the `connect` function from `react-redux`.
 In this case Clock is a direct child from the page but it could be deep down the render tree.